-Réserve de l’Abbé Côtes du Rhône is a generous and fruit driven blend of grenache and syrah produced in Foncalieu’s vineyards and cellars on the right bank of the Rhône valley.
-This is a classic southern French red that is really satisfying, tastes great and ready to drink right away.
+Réserve de l’Abbé Côtes du Rhône is a generous and fruit driven blend of Grenache and Syrah produced in Foncalieu’s vineyards and cellars on the right bank of the Rhône valley.
+This is a classic southern French red that is really satisfying, tastes great and is ready to drink right away.
 It is a versatile food wine and can accompany a wide variety of dishes.

 In the Côtes du Rhône, Foncalieu’s primary vineyards are on the right bank (west) of the Rhône along the Cèze river which runs west to east.
 Along the northern bank, their Côtes du Rhône vineyards facing south are on the terraced slopes in several types of soil: alluvium, sand, limestone, clay, and some sandstone.
 They consistently get very ripe grapes, averaging from 13 to 15 % alcohol due to the favorable position of the vineyards.
 This consistent ripeness gives rich red berry flavors and aromatics that are balanced by round tannins.
 This wine is aged in stainless steel and concrete tanks to preserve the fresh flavors.